apitoolkit/testkit/README.md

 - Recursive descent (`..`): Enables searching for elements at any depth within the JSON structure, including nested objects and arrays.
 - Filters (`[?]`): Allows applying conditions or filters to select specific elements based on certain criteria.

 By employing JSONPath expressions, you can precisely pinpoint the desired data within a JSON structure.
-These expressions play a vital role in API-Workflows, facilitating the extraction of data for performing assertions and capturing outputs during the testing process. learn more about jsonpaths [here](https://lzone.de/cheat-sheet/JSONPath)
+These expressions play a vital role in `testkit`, facilitating the extraction of data for performing assertions and capturing outputs during the testing process. learn more about jsonpaths [here](https://lzone.de/cheat-sheet/JSONPath)

 ### request field

-The `request` field in API-Workflows defines the API request to be made and consists of three properties:
+The `request` field in `testkit` defines the API request to be made and consists of three properties:

 - `method`: This property specifies the HTTP method for the request, such as `GET`, `POST`, `PUT`, or `DELETE`.
 The value of the `method` property is the request URL path.